rapidsai/deployment/source/cloud/aws/ecs.md

 # Elastic Container Service (ECS)

-RAPIDS can be deployed on a multi-node ECS cluster using Dask’s dask-cloudprovider management tools.
+NVIDIA CUDA-X libraries for data science can be deployed on a multi-node ECS cluster using Dask’s dask-cloudprovider management tools.
 For more details, see our **[blog post on deploying on ECS.](https://medium.com/rapids-ai/getting-started-with-rapids-on-aws-ecs-using-dask-cloud-provider-b1adfdbc9c6e)**

 ## Run from within AWS